temporal-sa/temporal-infra-provisioning-demo/README.md

 - Get Progress

-## Destroy Workflow

-### Destroy Activities

-- Load State for Account
-- Terraform Init
-- Terraform Destroy (only after approval, tail logs)
-- Archive State for Account

-### Destroy Signals

-- Human Approval

-### Destroy Queries

-- Get Progress

 ## TODO

-- CLEAR TODOs, more comments, no prints
+- CLEAR TODOs, more comments all over, no prints, linting
-- Implement in GH actions, use persistence across runs (are there versions of state?)
 - Failure conditions
-- Review all the types that I'm using w/ modern Python
-- Terraform apply is synchronous for the most part?
-- Get certs for the runs from a local Vault instance?
-Generate with TF?
 - Save planfile between plan / apply and load it up into the policy check?
 - Test queries
 - SDK metrics / Grafana integration
-- Formatting / linting
+- UI
+- Workflow diagram
+- Final README
+- Document the TF code

 ## Ideas

 - Public Module Registry
 - Ephemeral Infrastructure (teardown after set period of time unless signaled to keep alive from)
+- Get certs for the runs from a local Vault instance?
+Generate with TF?
 - CDK TF Python?
 - Use local activities for terraform stuff and normal activities for API checks?
 - Compensations?
 - Destroy workflow
+- GH actions
+- OPA

+## Questions

+- Do we want to block admins in namespaces as well?
+Any other valuable policy?
+- Do we want to take arguments for each namespace in the .tf files or keep them declarative?
+- Do we want to generate certs with Vault?
+Or generate here in the TF?
+- Is this something we want to use for ephermeral scale testing environments?

 ## Notes